 1 .
 Watering - Providing adequate moisture is a key component to a healthy lawn but time and time again, overwatering is more of a problem than not having enough water.
 Sprinkler systems should only be used to provide supplemental water, not as the main source of water for the lawn.
 A healthy lawn planted with the appropriate grass species and properly maintained will need far less water than commonly thought.
 In the northeast, I often don't water any turf until June and even then it is rare.
 The trick is to build the strongest, deepest root zone possible so grass can withstand periods of drought, only turning the water on when it is absolutely necessary.

 2 .
 Fertilizing - Timing is key when it comes to fertilizing the lawn.

 The lawn should be allowed to "wake up" on it's own a little before going out there first thing in the spring and fertilizing.
 Similarly, the grass should be allowed to harden off on its own in the winter.
 Improper timing in the fall could result in excessive top growth while the focus should be on root zone development.

-As important as timing is what type of fertilizer whether it's an organic fertilizer derived from bone meal and fish emulsion or water-soluble synthetic fertilizer designed to release slowly over the course of several weeks.
+As important as timing is the fertilizer type whether it's an organic fertilizer derived from bone meal and fish emulsion or water-soluble synthetic fertilizer designed to release slowly over the course of several weeks.
 Fertilizers higher in nitrogen are used at the outset of the growing season to encourage top growth and fertilizer with less nitrogen and a little more potassium are best for the fall to build the root system of the lawn.
 A renewed root zone allows for a strong spring start up and the whole process is repeated.
-Read more...